 Marine Search and Rescue in Victoria

 Emergency Management Commissioner Craig Lapsley was appointed by the government in February 2016 to implement a new direction for MSAR in Victoria.
+Victoria Police will remain the control agency responsible for the coordination of marine search and rescue.

 The reform process aims to: